PathologyDataScience/HistomicsML2/docs/data-import.rst

 Importing datasets
 ==================

-This section describes the dataset import process and setup of the HistomicsML server.
+This section describes the dataset import process and setup of the HistomicsML2 server.
 Datasets are imported by first committing a dataset at the command line to the database container, and then importing committed datasets through the server container user interface.

 .. note:: Superpixel boundary files are large and so these are committed to the database from the command line.

-HistomicsML datasets should be stored in subdirectories within a single master directory:
+HistomicsML2 datasets should be stored in subdirectories within a single master directory:

 .. code-block:: bash